jupiterbjy/StreamNotifier/YoutubeStreamNotifyBot/README.md

 ### Parameters

 ```
-usage: [-h] [-p CONFIG_PATH]
+usage: __main__.py [-h] [-p CONFIG_PATH] [-c CACHE_PATH] [-t]

 optional arguments:
   -h, --help            show this help message and exit
   -p CONFIG_PATH, --path CONFIG_PATH
                         Path to configuration json file.
-Default path is 'configuration.json' adjacent to this script
+Default path is
+                        'configuration.json' adjacent to this script
+  -c CACHE_PATH, --cache CACHE_PATH
+                        Path where cache file will be.
+Default path is
+                        'cache.json' adjacent to this script
+  -t, --test            Enable test mode, this does not actually push to
+                        platforms.
 ```

 ### Installation